dapr/dotnet-sdk/README.md

-# Actions SDK for .NET
+# Dapr SDK for .NET

 Dapr is a programming model for writing cloud-native applications which are distributed, dynamically scaled, and loosely coupled in nature.